 By: Hans Sandberg

 Higher education institutions in the United States face growing expectations to prove that their students are learning what's needed to participate in society and the global workforce.
-Today, over 80 percent of these institutions are measuring student learning outcomes (SLOs) in one way or another.
+Today, over 80% of these institutions are measuring student learning outcomes (SLOs) in one way or another.
 Focus on ETS R&D turned to Ou Lydia Liu, Senior Research Director in ETS's Academic to Career Research Center, to learn more about measuring higher education SLOs and ETS's own research in this area.
 In 2015 ETS launched the HEIghten® Outcomes Assessment Suite.

 Why measure SLOs?
 Aren't they already reflected in the students' final grades?